nationalarchives/dr2-preservica-client/site-docs/src/main/paradox/entity/usage/index.md

 * Get the entity identifiers from the reference
 * Call the API for each url returned in the previous step.
 * Check for a next page.
 If there is one, return to step 2 until there is no next page, otherwise, return a `Seq[IdentifierResponse]`

+### getUrlsToIoRepresentations

+* Use the IO's ref in the endpoint's url
+* Call the API to receive a RepresentationsResponse.
+* Get all the representations from `"Representations" \ "Representation"`
+* Filter the representations on the optional `RepresentationType`
+* Retrieve url(s) from remaining representations

 ### addEntity
 * Convert the `AddEntityRequest` case class into XML